talkable/talkable-docs/source/integration/magento2.rst

 Integration
 ^^^^^^^^^^^

-The Integration section allows you to change Talkable Site ID, which is used to connect your store to your Talkable account.
+The Integration section allows you to change the Talkable Site ID, which is used to connect your store to your Talkable account.

    .. image:: /_static/img/magento2/configure2.jpg

 .. warning::

-  Change this setting only if you need to connect your store to a different site in Talkable dashboard.
+  Only change this setting if you need to connect your store to a different site in the Talkable dashboard.
-  Incorrect value will prevent your campaigns from showing.
+  An incorrect value will prevent your campaigns from showing.

 .. note::

-  If you have activated the extension's integration, the Site ID will be prefilled (See `Activating the Integration`_).
-If you chose not to activate the integration, you need to paste Site ID from your Talkable Site Dashboard into this field.
+  If you have activated the extension's integration, the Site ID will be prefilled (see `Activating the Integration`_).
+If you chose not to activate the integration, you need to paste the Site ID from your Talkable Site Dashboard into this field.

    .. image:: /_static/img/magento2/configure3.jpg